adorsys/didcomm-mediator-rs/README.md

 docker-compose up
 ```

-This command will build the docker image of the mediator server with all its prerequisites and run it.
+This will build the docker image of the mediator server with all its prerequisites and run it.

 The output should look like this: